 Of course, the monochromatic look has more subdued options.
 A quieter take on the same theme is beige walls with light tan tiles accented by chocolate brown accessories.

-Complementary Color Flooring: Complementary colors adhere to the old adage that “opposites attract” by combining colors on the color wheel that are directly opposite one another.
+Complementary Color Flooring: Complementary colors adhere to the adage that “opposites attract” by combining colors on the color wheel that are directly opposite one another.

 If your kitchen walls are lavender, for example, the complementary color for the tile color would be lemon yellow.
 It’s a daring look that works best in a modern setting.